There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you

 As they depend on each other so much, they begin to develop feelings for each other, maybe even love, though that is forbidden by the fair folks ruthless laws and could render both of their lives over.

 I loved this one so much!
-It’s so perfectly fall and almost wish there was another one.
+It’s so perfect fall and almost wish there was another one.

 Alice and her mother have spent most of their life on the road, running away from the bad luck that plagues them.
 When Alice’s grandmother, a reclusive author of cult-classic fairytales, dies on her estate, the Hazel Wood, Alice’s mom is stolen away by someone who claims to come from the Hinterland, the cruel world where her grandmothers stories are set.